Let’s talk about content marketing.

 Not anymore.
 Content marketing is as much about watching the trends as it is about creating and sharing content.

 In 2014, social media was becoming the place to post your content.
-In 2018?
+In 2021?
 There’s no longer any debate.
+Facebook is the primary distribution channel for content.

 But simply posting is not enough.
 You have to promote and measure.
-Four years ago, a measly 25% were measuring their social media campaigns at the individual pieces of content level.
+Seven years ago, a measly 25% of marketers were measuring their social media campaigns at the individual pieces of content level.

 If you’re not monitoring your content, you might as well just throw your marketing budget out the window.